Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 This is also part of the Earth's cryosphere, as well as glaciers, ice sheets, and more!

 Permafrost itself is comprised of:
-- the active layer (this is the top few metres or so.
+- the active layer (this s top few metres or so.
 It is warmer as it is closer to the surface.
 It may become unfrozen during the summer months and vegetation may grow too.)
 - the permafrost layer itself.
 - talik (year-round sections of unfrozen ground, soil, and rocks that lie in permafrost areas, but itself is not frozen)

 There are 3 types of permafrost:
 - Continuous permafrost: there is little thawing, even in the summer.
-These are often in areas of high altitude and latitude.
+Thesee, the en  areas of high altitude and latitude.
 - Discontinuous permafrost: There are some patches of consistent permafrost, but are broken up by talik extending to the active layer
 - Sporadic permafrost: small amounts of permafrost largely enclosed by talik